PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 ## Updating the conda Package Manager

-The purpose of the `base` environment is to use the conda package manager to install packages in other Python environments.
-Before using the conda package manager, the conda package manager should be updated to the latest version:
+The purpose of the base (conda) Python environment is to use the conda package manager to install packages, that are compartmentalised in other (conda) Python environments.
+Before using the conda package manager, the conda package manager should be updated to the latest version using:

 ```bash
 conda update conda